Velocifire TKL01 review

 The Velocifire logo is pad printed on the angled front bezel of the TKL01.
 It’s a reasonable looking logo that doesn’t detract from the keyboard’s aesthetic.
 I’m not sure how durable the pad printing will be, but it does seem like a firm material.
 It’s minimalist, but that isn’t a bad thing.
 The bottom label also seems well done.
 It was applied just a hair off center, but it’s plasticized so it should hold up to cleaning and general wear.

-The TKL01 offers reasonable quality and a nice aesthetic at an unbelievable price point.
+The Velocifire TKL01 mechanical keyboard offers reasonable quality and a nice aesthetic at an unbelievable price point.
 I’m surprised that they managed to include NKRO and a 1000hz polling rate in this market segment.
 Velocifire cut costs in all the right places (and likely lowered its margins for volume sales) to create an extremely competitive product.
-I really like how sturdy this keyboard is.
+I really like how sturdy this mechanical keyboard is.
+After using it for quite some time, this tenkeyless mechanical keyboard has been an enjoyable experience to review and not too shabby for gaming.

-The ABS doubleshot keycaps are my favorite part of the TKL01.
+The ABS doubleshot keycaps are my favorite part of the Velocifire TKL01.
 They’re much thicker than caps on other budget boards, but that’s ancillary.
 Their font selection is the real gem.
 After being assaulted with edgy gamer fonts it’s refreshing to see something a bit simpler.
 Sure, it isn’t perfect.
 Nonetheless, it’s a huge step in the right direction.
 I know some people who would pay $30 for the keycaps alone!
-If you’re on the fence about mechanical keyboards or have a small budget, buying one of these would be a good choice.
+If you’re on the fence about mechanical keyboards or have a small budget, buying something from Velocifire would be a good choice.
+Or, if you’re just looking for a tenkeyless mechanical keyboard on a budget to kick around with, this would be perfect.
+If you’re looking at other Velocifire mechanical keyboards, check out our review of the Velocifire T11 here.

 We rate mechanical keyboards on a 10 point scale.
 10 is absolute perfection, 6 is average, and anything less is increasingly bad.
 The Velocifire TKL01 scored a 7.5, which means it is better than average.